marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 For Loops
 =========

-A loop is a piece of code which repeat itself.
+A loop is a piece of code which repeats itself.
 If we want our program to perform the same task many times in a row we need a loop.
 There are to types of loops, namely :math:`\texttt{for}`-loops and :math:`\texttt{while}`-loops.
 To begin with, we are only considering